 Meet Karma, the Inspiration

-My very first thought was “I wish I could keep her” but that wasn’t really the plan.
-I didn’t know that months later I would actually be taking her home and I never expected that she would inspire me in the way that she has.
-She is an amazing dog with limitless potential.
-Our journey so far has been incredible and we have made so many amazing friends along the way!
+My very first thought was “I wish I could keep her”, but that wasn’t really the plan.
+Little did I know that months later I would actually be taking her home.
+I never expected that she would inspire me in the way that she has.
+She is an amazing dog with limitless potential!
+Our journey so far has been incredible, and we have made so many amazing friends along the way!

 How We Met

-When I met Karma she was a 6 week old bouncy, energetic puppy (and not much has changed other than her age!)
-She was found on the streets, underweight, and with bb gun shots wounds on her neck and face.
+When I met Karma, she was a 6 week old bouncy, energetic puppy.
+She was found on the streets, underweight, and with bb gun wounds on her neck and face.
 After her stray hold was up at the local animal control center, she was released into foster care.
-Her foster mom started taking Karma to doggy daycare to help socialize her, which is where we met!
-Her name at the time was Carmen and I used to joke that we were meant to be together, Carla and Carmen.
-It was just a dream, I never had intentions of adopting her.
-I thought she was cute and funny, but I had met many foster dogs at daycare and I wanted to take them all home!
+Her foster mom started taking her to doggy day care, which is where we met.
+Her name at the time was Carmen and I had joked that we were meant to be together, Carla and Carmen.
+It was just a day dream, I didn’t actually have the intention of adopting her.
+I thought she was cute and funny, but I had met many foster dogs at day care and I wanted to take them all home!

 So, Karma didn’t have any interested parties, no applications to take her home.
 It’s not that uncommon, there are a lot of dogs that stay in foster care for months before they find a home, especially “pitbull” type dogs.
 Well, one day, running up some stairs Karma slipped and fractured her leg!
 This was bad news because animal control didn’t have the funding to cover a surgery and Karma was technically their property.
 They quickly came to the conclusion of euthanizing her – all because of a fractured leg.
 Could you imagine my surprise?
 Luckily for Karma, her amazing foster mom refused to take her back and when I found out, I submitted my application without a second thought and I offered to take full responsibility for the cost of her medical procedures.
 However the hours creeped on and I didn’t get a response.